 In trading, you are in control of everything you do.
-The market can do whatever it wants, so the only thing you need to focus on is your trading system and your behavior.
+The market can do whatever it wants, so the only thing you need to focus on is your edge, trading system, and behavior.
 You cannot directly control whether your trades will be winners or losers.

 It is in our nature to have difficulty admitting when we are wrong.
 Our ego is a huge barrier to success in trading.
 It doesn’t matter how much conviction you have in your ideas.
 A junk company can run up 100’s of percent without pulling back.
 A great company can have as many red days in a row as it wants.

 Trading too much size is a huge problem in many new traders’ trading.
 Stopping out of trades that you have a lot of size in is a difficult thing because it means you have to deal with the reality of that money leaving your trading account.

 Imagine if you had a $30,000 trading account and you lost $200 on a trade.
 The loss would barely affect your day.
-If you have losing days that you get extremely emotional over, and lead you to drink 10 beers to cope with the loss, you’re trading with too much size.
+If you have losing days that you get extremely emotional over, and lead you to pound 10 beers to cope with the loss, you’re trading with too much size.
 You have to trade with size and money that you have very little emotional attachment too in order to make calculated trading decisions.